seligman/aws-ip-ranges/README.template.md

 # Last 15 updates:

+(Changes that do not impact the counts are not shown)

 | | Percent | IPs | Change | CIDRs |
 | :--- | ---: | ---: | ---: | :--- |
 {changes}